I do not mean konna, as in corner in Hindi, and nor do I mean kauna, as in kitchen in Marathi.

 I am talking about the kauna reed, which is native to Manipur.
 These reeds grow in the hilly marshes of Manipur.
 These unique reeds are known as Phak in Meithei (Manipuri tribal language).

-Kauna is what Romita, and many other artists in Khangabok ( A village in Manipur) work with.
+Kauna is what Romita, and many other of our artists work with.

 Romita is our master artisan.

-She along with many other artisans like Kiran, Dhaneshwar, etc. are trying to make a sustainable living with dignity and respect.
+She along with many other artisans like Kiran, Chandani, Dhaneshwari, etc. are trying to make a sustainable living with dignity and respect.

 A day in a life of Romita, starts at 3.30 am, and includes 12-13 hours spent on crafting with kauna, making beautiful pieces of art.

-Our endeavor is to enhance the innovation of these artist and also give them a source of consistent incomes, so that, like them their children do not have to drop out of school.
+Our endeavor is to enhance the innovation of these artist and also give them a source of consistent income, so that, like them their children do not have to drop out of school.

 The closest heath-care center from Khangabok is Imphal, which is 25 kilometers away from the village.